K6L6/photo2sketch/README.md

 `check_max_seq`, is used to check the maximum length of a sequence within a folder that contains .svg files.

 `svg2xyList`, is used to convert a single .svg file into a list of x-y coordinates which refer to the path.
 This function requires the path and name of the .svg file as an input.
 There are two variables 'clr' and 'clr1' which is suppose to represent the color of the lines.
 There are two because some .svg files specify the color attribute with 'STROKE' instead of 'stroke', and this capitalization caused the creation of an empty list.
+The parameter "epsilon" for rdp, used to vary the length of sequence is found in this function.

 `to_stroke3`, is used to convert a list of x-y coordinates into stroke-3 format.
 The input needs to be a nested list of x-y coordinates.